knative/docs/docs/getting-started/install-knative-quickstart.md

 ## Install the Knative CLI

-The Knative CLI (`kn`) provides a quick and easy interface for creating Knative resources such as Knative services and event sources, without the need to create or modify YAML files directly.
+The Knative CLI (`kn`) provides a quick and easy interface for creating Knative resources, such as Knative Services and Event Sources, without the need to create or modify YAML files directly.

 `kn` also simplifies completion of otherwise complex procedures such as autoscaling and traffic splitting.